KiFoundation/gaal/README.md

 ![](resources/gaal.gif)

-Gall is a Cosmwasm contract state watcher.
+Gaal is a Cosmwasm contract state watcher.

 It now support these blockchains :
 * KiChain